 A diagrammatic representation of the manner in which brain cells develop from the embryo to the adult is under construction and it will be posted soon.

-Thus, there is the primitive neurectodermal tumor (PNET), the medulloblastoma, the astroblastoma, the neuroblastoma, the astrocytoma, the gangliocytoma/neurocytoma, the ependymoma, and so on.
+Thus, there is the primitive neuroectodermal tumor (PNET), the medulloblastoma, the astroblastoma, the neuroblastoma, the astrocytoma, the gangliocytoma/neurocytoma, the ependymoma, and so on.

-There are also other unusual tumors such as the teratoma, the pinealblastoma, the esthesioneuroblastoma, etc.
+There are also other unusual tumors such as the teratoma, the pineoblastoma, the esthesioneuroblastoma, etc.

 There are also other tumors that come from non-brain origins such as pituitary tumors, teratomas, meningiomas, skull bone tumors, and blood vessel tumors such as hemangioblastoma or cavernous angioma.